Pellets

 3) Pellets also minimize inter as well as intra-patient variability.

-4) The less risk of dose dumping is provided by pellets.
+4) The lower risk of dose dumping is provided by pellets.

-Read more - Solid oral dosage Forms (Tablet or Capsules)
+Read more - Solid oral dosage Forms (Tablets or Capsules)

-8) There is not any kind of dust formation that occurs while Formulating the pellets although fine powder causes dust explosion and also causes health problems.
+8) There is no kind of dust formation that occurs while formulating the pellets, although fine powder causes dust explosions and also causes health problems.

 10) Pellets minimize the peak plasma fluctuations and also reduce the potential side effects with improved drug bioavailability.